Multi-Hop Fact Checking of Political Claims: Experiments

 \section{Experiments}

-We address the following research questions: \begin{itemize}[noitemsep] \item Can multi-hop architectures successfully reason over evidence chains on \politihop? \item How do multi-hop vs. single inference architectures fare in an adversarial evaluation setting, where named entities (NE) in evidence and non-evidence sentences overlap? \item Does pre-training on related small in-domain or large out-of-domain datasets improve model performance? \end{itemize}
+We address the following research questions: \begin{itemize}[nosep] \item Can multi-hop architectures successfully reason over evidence sets on \politihop? \item How do multi-hop vs. single inference architectures fare in an adversarial evaluation, where named entities (NE) in evidence and non-evidence sentences overlap? \item Does pre-training on related small in-domain or large out-of-domain datasets improve model performance? \end{itemize}

-Additionally, we performed ablation studies in order to investigate the influence of different factors on performance: changing the loss function, varying the number of evidence sentences retrieved, adding sentence positions to sentence encodings, varying the number of hops in Transformer-XH, length of the chains, NE overlap, label prediction confidence, edge attention between evidence, and non-evidence sentences.
+We further perform ablation studies to investigate the influence of different factors on performance (see Section~\ref{sec:discussion}).